 Credits: University of Teramo, M.S., all rights reserved.

 The Minusfarm Molitor comes from a responsible farm that has been independently certified to the ENTOTRUST quality standards.
 This insect food has met the ENTOTRUST food safety and sustainability requirements for farming and manufacturing.
 See here the video >

 Credits: Virginie Mixe, co-founder. minusfarm.fr

 We recommend this new study regarding wild harvested edible insects.
 With potential to contribute to nutrition security, yet the nutritional composition is often unknown.
 The study investigated the nutritional composition of wild harvested Eulepida mashona and Henicus whellani and its variation in different harvest places.

 Credits: Faith A. Manditsera, Pieternel A. Luning, V. Fogliano, C.M.M.
 Lakemond.

 Innovation from silkworm peptides

 Avaento is the company that developed the first beauty drink with silkworm peptides, Chrys Mei.
 The birth of this drink is the combination of traditional farming of silkworms and the latest food technologies.
 Rigorous processes and consistent quality are confirmed by ENTOTRUST.
-See the video interview with the inventor and founder.

 Credits: Avaento Inc., Zilu Wan.